 Scholarly Communication has undergone significant changes in the recent years, not only in regard to the expansion of its methodologies and practices, to the development of a media-rich, open multiplatform world, but also in relation to collaboration and participation at a global scale.
 We believe language and culture are key elements for fostering a more open and equal participation.
-Seeking alternative ways of communication related to multilingualism and bringing cultural differences in relation to why, when and how we do research, is an urgent action.
+Seeking alternative ways of communication related to openness and multilingualism and bringing cultural differences in relation to why, when and how we do research, is an urgent action.

 Some of our guiding questions are: